awesomemotive/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 5.4.2 =

+Release Date: April 21th, 2015

+* Bugfixes:
+    * Fixes a bug where our link tracking broke the content in case of multiline links.
+    * Fixes a bug where it was no longer possible to dismiss the i18n module.

 = 5.4.1 =